+As to the impact of the negative values of pdfs on possibly predicting a negative cross section from a factorized form, we recall first that the factorized cross section is independent of μ .
+But in finite order approximations, μ -independence is valid only up to errors of the order of uncalculated higher order corrections.
+One should choose μ to avoid large logarithms in the perturbative expansion of the coefficient functions.
+Furthermore, the factorization theorem itself is only valid up to errors of size m_q^2/Q^2 , m_s^2/Q^2 and m_p^2/Q^2 , with x{bj} dependent coefficients.
 These arise from mismatches between the exact integrands for graphs for a structure function and the approximations used in obtaining the factorized form.
 Once the errors are too large compared with the factorized value of a cross section, negative values from the factorized cross section are irrelevant.
 In addition, when we work in QCD, the coupling becomes too large at low scales to allow low-order perturbative calculations of the coefficient functions to be useful.

 In our model the second issue does not arise, and we examine the sizes of the power-law errors and their impact on the effect of negative pdfs, especially in relation to the mass scales involved.
 Because of our use of a weak coupling, it is sufficient to work at order a{λ} .
-Some details of our calculations are given in Appendix A.
+Some details of our calculations are given in the Appendix.

 In Fig. 3, we compare an exact calculation of F_1 at order a{λ} with the factorized approximation, for three quite low values of Q. These are within the range of a number of experiments, e.g., Ref.
-[39].
+[42].
 The lowest value is Q = 0.8 GeV, which is below where one normally uses factorization in QCD.
-But even there, there is a range of $x{\rm bj}$, viz. ≤ 0.2 , where the factorized approximation is reasonably good.
-Recall that as $x{\rm bj}$ gets small, the invariant mass of the final state gets large, so that the collision is quite inelastic and there is another larger scale in the problem than Q.
+But even there, there is a range of x{bj} , viz. ≤ 0.2 , where the factorized approximation is reasonably good.
+Recall that as x{bj} gets small, the invariant mass of the final state gets large, so that the collision is quite inelastic, and there is another larger scale in the problem than Q.

-In contrast, at the larger x{bj} values, the factorized approximation is not merely a poor approximation, but in some places gives an unphysical negative value to F_1 , while the true value is zero because the final state mass is below threshold.
+In contrast, at the larger x{bj} values and fairly low Q, the factorized approximation is not merely a poor approximation, but in some places gives an unphysical negative value to F_1 , while the true value is zero because the final state mass is below threshold.

-As Q increases, the range of $x{\rm bj}$ where the factorized approximation is good increases, while the range of negative values for the approximation decreases.
-But the range of negative values does not closely match the range of negative values for the pdf, which is to be expected.
+As Q increases, the range of x{bj} where the factorized approximation is good increases, while the range of negative values for the approximation decreases.
+But the range of negative values does not closely match the range of negative values for the pdf.
+This is to be expected, since the calculation contains contributions from the one-loop coefficient function as well as directly from the negative pdf.
 At the highest value Q = 2.5 GeV, the factorized approximation is positive everywhere.
-But at large $x{\rm bj}$ it increases.
+But at large x{bj} it increases.
 Much of the increase is where the true value F_1 is zero because the final state is below the quark-diquark threshold, so that the factorized approximation is very incorrect.